 For information on what types of items can be recycled, and how to prepare them, please download our Curbside Recycling Guide.

 The City of Clare participates in the residential curbside yard waste collection program.
 Yard waste is collected on Fridays from April 1 through November 30 (barring substantial snowfall).
-Yard waste will not be collected if placed in plastic bags or cardboard boxes.
-It must be in one of the following:
+Yard waste will only be collected if placed in one of the following containers:

 Yard Waste must be placed to the curb before 6:00 a.m. on the day of collection as drivers will only go down each street one time.
-When a major holiday (New Year's Day, Memorial Day, Independence Day, Labor Day, Thanksgiving Day, Christmas Day) falls on a regular working day, collection will be one day later.
+When a major holiday falls on a regular working day, collection will be one day later.
 If the holiday falls on Sunday, it will not affect collection services.

 The City also provides brush chipping service at no charge to residents.
 Brush chipping is strictly time & weather permitting activity.
 As time and weather allow, we normally begin chipping brush on the Monday of the week where the first day of the month falls.
-If you are unsure, you can check the listing on the Clare Government Access Channel (Charter Cable Channel 189), or refer to the latest City Newsletter or call 989/386-7541 x 201 or 202.
+If you are unsure, you can check the listing on the Clare Government Access Channel (Charter Cable Channel 189), refer to the latest City Newsletter, or call (989) 386-7541 ext.
+201

 The City chips brush for residential properties where an existing structure is already in place.
 We do not chip for lot clearing.
 Brush to be chipped should be:

-Be not longer than 6' in length, nor larger than 4" in diameter.
+3. Be no longer than 6′ in length, nor larger than 4″ in diameter.

-Be in a pile not larger than 26.67 cubic yards (30 feet in length by 6 feet deep by 4 feet high).
+4. Be in a pile no larger than 26.67 cubic yards (30 feet in length by 6 feet deep by 4 feet high).

-If you have questions regarding brush chipping, have a large amount of brush to be chipped, or require chipping for a vacant lot, please call (989) 386-7541, extension 202.
+If you have questions regarding brush chipping, have a large amount of brush to be chipped, or require chipping for a vacant lot, please call (989) 386-7541 ext.
+202